Tier 1 (Investor) visa: what investments qualify?

 - Funds invested via an offshore company or trust.

-- Funds invested in open-ended investment companies, investment trust companies or pooled investment vehicles, because ultimately the underlying investments cannot be guaranteed to be in the UK.
+- Funds invested in open-ended investment companies, investment trust companies or pooled investment vehicles, (unless they receive funding from the UK government or a devolved government department or one of its agencies) because ultimately the underlying investments cannot be guaranteed to be in the UK.

 - Funds invested in companies mainly engaged in property investment, property management or property development.
 Note that this category includes companies whose objective is to earn a return through rental income.
 However, investment in construction firms, manufacturers or retailers who own their own premises would be counted.